Dev7ex/MultiWorld/README.md

 settings:
   # Worlds that should be loaded when the server starts
-  # WARNING: When the world is not registered by MultiWorld the world will not bee loaded
+  # WARNING: When the world is not registered by MultiWorld the world will not be loaded
   # The world has to be imported manually!
 (Attention choose the correct WorldType)
   # Example: auto-load: [world1, world2, world3]
-  auto-load: []
+  auto-load: [ ]
   # Should all players with the permission (multiworld.notify.update)
   # get a message when entering server
   receive-update-message: true